Long-Term Disability Lawyer Serving Wrentham, MA

 As such, our team does not believe you should have to worry about dealing with the insurance company.
 Instead, we believe you should focus on managing your condition.
 The LTD team at CCK acts as a point of contact between you and the insurance company.
 This ensures you never have to directly deal with them.

 Additionally, our attorneys have experience with ERISA law.
 ERISA law governs group policies, which are employer provided.
 An ERISA attorney understands the complexities that come with ERISA law.
 For example, ERISA comes with its own set of strict deadlines.
 Our team tracks all deadlines and submits all required items on time.
 Oftentimes, a missed deadline results in a denied claim or appeal.

 Under ERISA, you may not submit new evidence after the appeal stage.
 Therefore, it is imperative to collect the best evidence to strengthen your claim.
+Saving some of the best evidence for later is a common claim mistake.
 Our team will thoroughly review your long-term disability policy to determine what evidence you should submit.
 We will help gather this information for you.

 CCK Will Gather the Best Evidence for Your LTD Claim

 Every long-term disability policy includes a definition of disability.
 To receive your benefits, you must prove you meet this definition.
 Evidence is necessary to support your claim and show that you require LTD benefits.

 Often, medical records are your primary source of evidence, but these records are rarely sufficient by themselves to win a claim.
 Supplemental evidence bolsters your claim and illustrates why you need long-term disability benefits.
 CCK will gather the best supplemental evidence for your LTD claim.
 This supplemental evidence can include: